jdst103/nodejs-app-playbook-test-kitchen/README.md

 Creates an image from an instance that has stable test results to be used to spin up the production environment.

-run
+run the command:
 ````
 packer build packerapp.json
 ````

  This file provisions a ubuntu xenial 16.04 AMI (owner is amazon) with the playbook 'app.yml'.
-The JS app is then synced onto the instance.
+The JS app (AppFolder) is then synced onto the instance.
 Packer converts this temporary instance to an image.

  the source_ami_filter finds the ami id on amazon to base our configurations for this temporary instance. once the AMI is created, this temporary instance is deleted.